Questions about Libryo

 Libryo is the company building and supporting the Libryo Platform.
 The Libryo Platform is a SaaS ecosystem of software applications, content, professional services and third-party software integrations built on top of a global API-driven regulatory dataset.
 The Libryo Platform provides certainty for any person working in any organisation about what regulation requires of them in any situation.

 A legal register is a collection of legal requirements faced by an organisation, which are compiled according to its location, legal jurisdictions and operational activities.
 Read more here.

 Efficiency and accuracy.
-The Libryo Platform multiplies value to its customers by increasing efficiency and saving time in knowing the specific, up-to-date regulatory obligations faced, anytime.
+The Libryo Platform offers value to its customers by increasing efficiency and saving time in knowing the specific, up-to-date regulatory obligations faced, anytime.
 The Libryo Platform also enables applicable legal regulations to be known more accurately than through manual legal research (even if such research is performed by professionals like lawyers).
 This lowers the risk of liability for non-compliance.
 Customers have reported significant savings in legal compliance costs up to $200,000 per year, per region by using the Libryo Platform.

 Yes.
 There are things that humans do better than machines and things that machines do better than humans.
 To the extent that humans are better at lawyering and legal research than machines, there will always be humans behind the Libryo Platform.
-Libryo Ltd currently works with legal experts for each of the jurisdictions and legal domains in which the Libryo Platform is used.
+Libryo currently works with legal experts for each of the jurisdictions and legal domains in which the Libryo Platform is used.
 Contact us if you are a lawyer, legal librarian, language specialist or legal student interested in scaling your legal interpretation expertise through the Libryo Platform.